MarkTLite/elite-clothing/README.md

 # Elite Clothing
-A scalable full stack React PWA able to execute a complete ecommerce business process for a hypothetical company.
+A full stack React PWA able to execute a complete ecommerce business process in a scalable way for a hypothetical company.

-## Link
+## Link:
 https://elite-fashion.netlify.app

-# Concepts Applied
+## Concepts Applied
 React<br>
 SASS<br>